Keep bribes quiet for 10 years, FIFA won't punish you

 "The new FIFA is a democracy it is not a dictatorship," Infantino told FIFA members during an address in 2017.
 "It is a transparent organization ... a deeply honest organization."

 But ask for clarity on changes to the ethics code that helped to banish a raft of unscrupulous officials and there is little willingness to be transparent.
-FIFA was ill-prepared to respond to questions following an Associated Press review of the new code ahead of its implementation.
-The Zurich-based body only says the changes were based on proposals from the ethics committee, who soccer fans never get to hear from.
+FIFA was ill-prepared to respond to questions following a review by the AP of the new code ahead of its implementation.
+The Zurich-based body only says the changes were based on proposals from the ethics committee, whom soccer fans never get to hear from.

 During their first years in the job, the heads of the investigatory and adjuratory chambers of the ethics committees have been blocked from speaking to the media by FIFA.